lmiller1990/flux-entities/README.md

 }
 ```

-A state containing just these three properties is not very useful, but you can add your own additional keys as you see fit (`BaseState` is often used alongside `AjaxState` - so much so there is a `AjaxBaseState`, as described next).
+A state containing just these four properties is not very useful, but you can add your own additional keys as you see fit (`BaseState` is often used alongside `AjaxState` - so much so there is a `AjaxBaseState`, as described next).

 #### `AjaxBaseState`